ZihaoLiu0927/WebDevelop_courseProject/README.md

 3. Blur Filter

-4. extra function: An Interactive Painter that can work on the uploaded image
+4. An extra function: An Interactive Painter that can work on the uploaded image